Polynesian tattoos are part of a wide genre of tattoo styles that span over many islands in the Pacific.

 For example, the meaning of the sea turtle and its shell for the Samoans is protection because of the turtle’s strong shield.

-However, for the Hawaiians, they believe the turtle tattoo brings people peace in life and a long, happy life too.
+However, the Hawaiians believe the turtle tattoo brings people peace in life and a long, happy life too.

 If you are thinking about getting a tribal tattoo, you may want to seriously consider getting a Polynesian tattoo.